 When you run a query with a prompt, a prompt page requests the required value.
 All date, time, and datetime prompt fields are required fields when running Query.
-Enter the value into the field.
 The query uses the value that you enter as the comparison value for the criterion that included the prompt.

-If the field for which you are prompting has an associated prompt table (even if it is the Translate table), the Edit Table drop-down list box shows its name.
+If the field you are prompting has an associated prompt table (even if it is the Translate table), the Edit Table drop-down list shows its name.